skirsch/Czech/README.md

 Essentially, by randomizing the vaccine to people in the Czech Republic, they created the perfect clinical trial.
 And then they published the record level data.
 This has never been done before.
 It’s always been kept hidden from public view.

+If both vaccines were safe, there should have been less than a 4% difference in ACM for the elderly and a much smaller difference for those under 60 years old.

-You can't argue that Pfizer saved lives and Moderna was completely neutral because there is no bump.
-And we have all these anecdotes of people dying right after the jab, which is unheard of.
+Also, we have all these anecdotes of people dying right after the jab, which is unheard of.
 One of my friends had four of his friends die on the day that they got jabbed.
+That is statistically impossible if the shots are safe.
+I should never be able to find a single anecdote like that even if I talked to everyone on earth.

 ### Why this is a gold standard study data
 1. Huge dataset